 Provide redundant power circuits to Enterprise Imaging Servers.

 Validation of Enterprise Imaging Reporting (Speech) workflows.

 The customer Project Manager will be requested to acknowledge the completion of the Reporting (Speech) Departmental Deployment Service by signature of Clinical Acceptance Test Plan.

-Enterprise Imaging Master Patient Index (EIMPI) Installation

-Purpose

-Enterprise Imaging EMPI provides initial configuration of the Enterprise Imaging EIMPI server.
-Core installation consists of: Platform configuration, connectivity, storage configuration, availability configuration, and testing.

-Scope